learninglab-dev/the-resources/data/work/heyalexa.md

 ## Voiceflow

 Voiceflow is a startup that provides an easy-to-use platform for building voice applications for Alexa and Google Assistant.
-It had started as a choose-your-own-adventure program (Storyflow), but then expanded into building voice apps (Vo
+It had started as a choose-your-own-adventure program (Storyflow), but then expanded into building voice apps (Vobuild-your-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQyNDAzNjU5LC0xMTMyOTQ0MDk4LDExMz
+eyJoaXN0b3J5IjpbLTQ3OTg2MTE3MCw0NDI0MDM2NTksLTExMz
-AwMDI1NDksMTUyMzMwNjM4NCwtMTQwMDA2MzI4NywtNTMyNDU5
+I5NDQwOTgsMTEzMDAwMjU0OSwxNTIzMzA2Mzg0LC0xNDAwMDYz
-MDcxLC04MDU4MTkxNjJdfQ==
+Mjg3LC01MzI0NTkwNzEsLTgwNTgxOTE2Ml19
 -->